databrary/presentations/jlsc-15/jlsc.md

 ### The technical details (Drew)

-The Databrary web application is open-source and built in Scala on the Play Framework to support a responsive user interface, a complete API, and high-performance streaming.
-The user interface is built primarily on the Angular web framework, and all data access is performed through an open JSON API.
+The Databrary web application is open-source and built in Scala on the Play Framework to support a responsive user interface, a complete application program interface (API), and high-performance streaming.
+The backend is a PostgresSQL relational database.
+The user interface is built primarily on the JavaScript Angular web framework, and all data access is performed through an open JSON API.

 As part of the curation process, Databrary stores at least two versions of each item of Databrary video content: a copy for access, and the received original file if it was digital, or a 10-bit YUV digital preservation copy if the original version was not digital.
 Currently, the access version format is H.264 (HiP) with AAC audio in an MPEG-4 container, although we expect the appropriate video formats to change over time, as has been the case with many digital video formats in recent years.